The Elder made it a habit to watch over them.

-It all started a few years ago, back when Cameron was instructed by the elder to install a small security camera in the dormered overhang outside the tenant’s front door.
-The camera was initially setup to activate much like a trail camera - when motion was detected, it would take a series of pictures.
+It all started a few years ago, back when Cameron was instructed by the Elder to install a small security camera in the dormered overhang outside the tenant’s front door.
+The camera was initially set up to activate much like a trail camera - if motion was detected, it would take a series of pictures.
 With it, they were able to maintain observations of her comings and goings, and developed a very detailed account of her weekly routines.

-The surveillance continued uneventfully for almost two years, however, the past month changed all that.
+The surveillance continued uneventfully for almost two years, however, that all changed this past month.

 Then, the week after that, the suspicious visitor came around in the middle of the night.